The Top 12 Social Companion Robots

 That’s where leading Japanese industrial automation pioneer, AIST comes into the picture.
 It developed PARO, an advanced interactive robot.
 It allows the documented benefits of animal therapy to be administered to patients in medical environments.
 For it has the shape of a baby harp seal covered with soft artificial fur to make people feel comfortable as if they are touching a real animal.
 This therapeutic robot reduces the stress factor experienced both by patients and by their caregivers – and apparently, by astronauts inside a shuttle or a space station.

 It designed a programmable robot for kids.
 The smart and responsive little creature is shaped like a huge white bug that children can program and play robot soccer or virtual golf with.
 Moreover, they can use it as a music player or a vacuum cleaner as well.
-Mom will be glad to know, kids are not only playing but learning about robotics, creating their own versions, and doing some chores with their newest robotic toy.
+Mom will be glad to know that kids are not only playing but learning about robotics, creating their own versions, and doing some chores with their newest robotic toy.
 It’s a pure win-win situation.

 Each year, TIME magazine’s technology editors curate a list of the year’s “best inventions that are making the world better, smarter and—in some cases—a little more fun.”
 In 2017, the cute, tiny and definitely fun Jibo robot made the cover.